clarkgrubb/data-tools/README.md

 The *data tools* expect and produce UTF-8 encoded data.
 8-bit encoded ASCII is valid UTF-8.

-We can use `iconv` to convert a file in a different encoding:
+Use `iconv` to convert a file in a different encoding:

     $ iconv -t UTF-8 -f UTF-16 foo.utf16.txt > foo.utf8.txt